THE NORTH PACIFIC 2019

 Research Expeditions 1999 - 2014.
 Our initial 1999 expedition was followed by the 2000, 2002, 2005, ** 2007, 2008 and 2009 voyages.
 Each successive trip indicated the ratio of plastic to plankton to be on a continual rise. ** (In 2006, I led the Greenpeace vessel, Esperanza, to what that group termed "The Trash Vortex".)

 2014 North Pacific Gyre Expedition..“In August 2014, I returned with a team of scientists from six weeks at sea conducting research in the Great Pacific Garbage Patch — one of five major garbage patches drifting in the oceans north and south of the Equator at the latitude of our great terrestrial deserts.
 Although it was my 10th voyage to the area, I was utterly shocked to see the enormous increase in the quantity of plastic waste since my last trip in 2009.
-Plastics of every description, from toothbrushes to tires to unidentifiable fragments too numerous to count floated past our marine research vessel Alguita for hundreds of miles without end.
+Plastics of every description---from toothbrushes to tires to unidentifiable fragments too numerous to count, floated past our marine research vessel Alguita for hundreds of miles without end.
 We even came upon a floating island bolstered by dozens of plastic buoys used in oyster aquaculture that had solid areas you could walk on."

 In collaboration with the 5 Gyres Institute and Pangaea Explorations on board their vessel, Sea Dragon, our research continued, crossing the Trash Vortex from Oahu to Canada in 2011.
 Also in 2011, Tara Expeditions collected samples for Algalita during their circumnavigational expedition to Antarctica and the Southern Pacific Ocean using our protocols.
 With the exception of some of those collected off the Chilean Coast, plastic was found in every trawl.
-More samples were collected by their expedition in the North Pacific Ocean in 2012 with similar results.
+More samples were collected by their expedition to the North Pacific Ocean in 2012 with similar results.
 That summer, our joint efforts continued with 5 Gyres and Pangaea on the two-leg summer Japanese Tsunami Field Investigation with Leg 1 beginning at Majuro, Kwajelein in the South Pacific Marshall Islands to Tokyo, and Leg 2 from Tokyo to Oahu.

 A 15-year retrospective study of our work in the North Pacific Subtropical Gyre covering the 1999, 2008, 2009 and 2014 voyages is currently in preparation and will be published soon.
 By combining information collected during these expeditions, our researchers are working to evaluate the long term trends, changes, and environmental impacts of plastic pollution we’ve observed over the past 15 years.
 This project will yield valuable information enabling the scientific community to assess prevention efforts related to ocean plastic pollution.
 In addition, results from this study will be used to develop critical updates to educational curriculum.
 It will also serve as the basis to create a series of interactive infographics for public use through Algalita’s Plastic Ocean Index, which contains data from all Algalita research, as well as data from other researchers and citizen scientists.